 10 signs you are living beyond your means

-Whether you think you have a great handle on your finances or you are always struggling for cash, there are a few clear indicators that suggest you are living above your means.
+If you are looking to spend less, you are not alone.
+Many people spend cash they don’t have and perpetually live beyond their means.
 Knowing what those indicators are can not only save you money, but stress when you find yourself strapped for cash in an emergency.

 You do not have six months of income saved